 - You will protect your staff.
 People who are not a good fit for your church will be the first ones to mistreat your staff.

 - Your communication will be more refined.
 Knowing your target audience forces you to speak their language, and you know that words matter.
 The language you use can make people feel like part of the family or outside the circle of trust.

 - You will energize your core.
 The Church shouldn’t be an institution; it is supposed to be a movement of God’s people.
 If you have ever been part of a movement, you know it will energize you like almost nothing else.

 - You will help the others find a better place.
 Encouraging someone to leave may feel rude and not very Christlike, but I want to challenge you here.
 What you’re really doing is freeing them to go find a better place, a place where they can be happy, fulfilled, and passionate.

 - You will be healthy!
 Most pastors I know want their churches to grow.
 If you follow these principles, you can expect growth.

 Every church is reaching a target audience whether they know it or not.
-Gaining razor-sharp clarity about who you want to reach will not only help improve the health of your church, but also help you grow through people who are simply attracted to the energy and vibe of your church.
+Gaining razor-sharp clarity about who you want to reach using church management software will not only help improve the health of your church, but also help you grow through people who are simply attracted to the energy and vibe of your church.
 After all, many of us weren’t part of Apple’s target audience just a few short years ago!

 Can you and your staff clearly agree on and define the people you are trying to reach?